- Cross Chola Pass (5,420m) – one of the highest pass of the Everest region.

 - First aid kits for the trek.

-- Helicopter rescue service incase of any emergency during trekking.
+- Helicopter rescue service in case of any emergency during trekking.
 (You should have travel insurance)

 - Rain protection duffel bag and sleeping bag to use for the trek. (provided on request)